 Observers like those above shared assumptions about the outcome of colonialism and imperialism for indigenous peoples: that of extinction, total or virtual.
-Where it was not complete, "traces" of Amerindian blood are reported, whether skeptically as in the cases of Turnbull and Ballou, or more credulously by observers like Olivares.
+Where it was not complete, "traces" of Amerindian blood are reported, whether skeptically, as in the cases of Turnbull and Ballou, or more credulously by observers like Olivares.
 Both Olivares and Fort y Roldan described their subjects as the "last remnants" of an "almost extinct race."
 At best, these were considered the "defeated relics" of Spanish conquest and colonization, something that North Americans, socialized to triumphal histories of both Columbus and their own "Indian wars" in an environment molded by the industrial revolution and notions of progress and civilization, could understand as readily as Europeans.
-30 Reinforced by evolving notions of race superior and inferior - ideas concerning indigenous cultures, history, and modernity became tied to conclusions of diminishment, as was summarized by Henry David Thoreau: "The fact is, the history of the white man is a history of improvement, and that of the red man a history of fixed habits of stagnation."
+Reinforced by evolving notions of race-superior and inferior-ideas concerning indigenous cultures, history, and modernity became tied to conclusions of diminishment, as was summarized by Henry David Thoreau: "The fact is, the history of the white man is a history of improvement, and that of the red man a history of fixed habits of stagnation."
 De la Torre's characterization of one of his subjects as more "Indian" than others is representative of the rationale of dilution that was symptomatic of both extinction tropes and incipient anthropological theory.
 The conviction that Amerindians could not survive the "heroic saga of civilization" motivated proto-anthropologists.
+32

-32 elite, adapted European "scientific" racism to their own racially-mixed countries, arguing that the naturally stronger "white" genes would ultimately prevail, and envisaged "a future in which blackness and Indianness are not only absorbed but also erased from the national panorama, giving rise to a whitened mestizo nation."
-In Cuba in the late nineteenth- and early twentieth-century, "the social construction of race was intimately tied to questions of sovereignty and economic development;" in turn, independence and liberty were closely associated with racial whitening through mestizaje and immigration.
-Paradoxically, Cuban nationalism has historically been founded on the anti-racist ideology of José Martí: Cubanness meant transcending race in favor of a "Cuban" identity.
-At the same time, the insistence on a national Cuban identity superseding any racial differences was also used to deny and "suffocate" racial and/or ethnic distinctions for the sake of national unity.
-This had substantial implications both for African-Cubans and a smaller, yet significant population of Amerindians in Cuba: both had experienced systematic discrimination and oppression under Spanish colonialism; yet both possessed substantial and varied abilities (and opportunities) for adaptation and survival.
+Latin American intellectuals, many of them members of the postindependence governing elite, adapted European "scientific" racism to their own racially mixed countries, arguing that the naturally stronger "white" genes would ultimately prevail, and envisaged "a future in which blackness and Indianness are not only absorbed but also erased from the national panorama, giving rise to a whitened mestizo nation."33 In Cuba in the late nineteenth and early twentieth centuries, "the social construction of race was intimately tied to questions of sovereignty and economic development"; in turn, independence and liberty were closely associated with racial whitening through mestizaje (racial mixing) and immigration.34 Paradoxically, Cuban nationalism has historically been founded on the antiracist ideology of José Martí: Cubanness meant transcending race in favor of a "Cuban" identity.
+At the same time, the insistence on a national Cuban identity superseding any racial differences was also used to deny and "suffocate" racial or ethnic distinctions for the sake of national unity.35 This had substantial implications both for African-Cubans and for a smaller, vet significant population of Amerindians in Cuba: both had experienced systematic discrimination and oppression under Spanish colonialism; yet both possessed substantial and varied abilities (and opportunities) for adaptation and survival.